MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-home.md

 ## Home canvas
 On the Home canvas, you can view all the content that you have permission to use.
 Your Home canvas also updates with getting started content, samples, and learning resources.
 At first, you might not have much content on your Home canvas, but that will change as you start to use Power BI with your colleagues.

 As you work in the Power BI service, you'll receive dashboards, reports, and apps from colleagues, and then Power BI Home will eventually fill in.
-Over time, it might resemble the following.
+Over time, it might resemble the following (Expanded layout).

 :::image type="content" source="media/end-user-home/power-bi-full.png" alt-text="A screenshot of the Welcome screen for the Power BI service.":::